Ellen Grimley: Family and later life

 She married Joseph Gordon, a Belfast carter, in October 1906.
-She was later widowed, and married James Grimley in September 1915.
+She was later widowed in December 1913 when her husband died from tuberculosis aged 28.
+She was remarried to James Grimley in September 1915.
 Her husband was a postman who was active in the Socialist Party of Ireland, and then the Belfast labour party from 1918.
 After the birth of their first child in the summer of 1916, Grimley had less time for the union movement, and while she was a member of Cumann na mBan, she did not take an active role in the War of Independence.
 She ran a secondhand furniture shop near Newtonards Road, but the family were forced to move to Dublin in 1935 following the outbreak of sectarian violence in Belfast.
 She and husband were friends with Ina Connolly, James Connolly's daughter.
 Grimley wrote an account of her work with James Connolly in 1953.
 The book, Ellen Grimley (Nellie Gordon) - Reminiscences of her Work with James Connolly in Belfast', was edited for publication by Helga Woggon in 2000.
 Grimely died on 27 October 1960 at her home on Glengarriff Parade, Dublin.